Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff paces MLB.
+- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.88 team ERA ranks fifth across all league pitching staffs.
+- The Braves have a 3.91 team ERA that ranks fifth among all league pitching staffs.

-- Braves pitchers combine to allow 150 home runs (1.1 per game), the second-fewest in baseball.
+- The Braves surrender the third-fewest home runs in baseball (152 total, 1.1 per game).

-- Dodd will start for the Braves, his first of the season.
+- Winans will make his first start of the season for the Braves.

-- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.
+- It's the season debut and his first appearance in more than a year for the 28-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.